taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova raises an eyebrow.

-Nova: **"Embora não tenhamos motivos para amar os Peacekeepers, por que nos aliamos a um povo muito longe para ver, ouvir ou tocar?"**
+Nova: **"Você está tão ansioso por guerra que você nos colocará em perigo por um povo muito longe para ver, ouvir ou tocar?"**

-*translation: "While we have no reason to love the Peacekeepers, why would we ally ourselves to a people too far away to see, hear, or touch?"*
+*translation: "Are you so eager for war that you'll endanger us for a people too far away to see, hear, or touch?"*

 Min, furious, gets right in Nova's stony, unmoved face.